ZachPenn/ZachPenn.github.io/index.md

 My research employs a multi-level approach to understanding trauma.
 Techniques involved include in vivo calcium imaging of neural activity, whole-brain analysis of stress responses in cleared tissue, persistent labeling of stress-reactive cells in the service of molecular profiling and manipulation, chemogenetic/optogenetic circuit mapping, and behavioral models of neuropsychiatric dysfunction.

-When I’m not in the lab, I love going on food adventures with my fiancee, riding my bike and skateboard, going to punk rock shows, and baking bread.
+When I’m not in the lab, I love going on food adventures with my wife, riding my bike and skateboard, going to punk rock shows, and baking bread.

 ## Professional Activities and Service